Jan. 6 takeaways: ‘Heated’ Trump, Pence’s near miss with mob

-WASHINGTON (AP) — The House committee investigating the Capitol insurrection used its latest public hearing on Thursday to focus on the pressure that then-President Donald Trump put on his vice president, Mike Pence, to delay or reject the certification of Joe Biden’s election victory on Jan.
+The House committee investigating the Capitol insurrection used its latest public hearing on Thursday to focus on the pressure that then-President Donald Trump put on his vice president, Mike Pence, to delay or reject the certification of Joe Biden’s election victory on Jan.
 6, 2021.
-The committee is trying to show how that pressure incited an angry mob to lay siege to the Capitol that day.
+The committee is trying to show how that pressure incited a violent mob to lay siege to the Capitol that day.

 Pence, presiding over the certification in the vice president’s traditional ceremonial role, did not give in.
 He declared Biden the next president early the next morning, after the congressional session resumed and the rioters were cleared.